FWeeping/Psycho-Paper-Reader/README.md

 Psycho-Paper-Reader —— An agent-agnostic Skill for evidence-traceable reading of psychology and cognitive-neuroscience papers.
 It turns a user-provided paper into a selectable structured analysis while keeping a clear boundary between what the paper reports, what is interpreted, and what needs verification.

-The Skill responds in the primary language of the user's current request.
-It retains useful source-language terminology, abbreviations, and academic-writing patterns where helpful.
-If a mixed-language request has no clear primary language, it follows the most recent complete instruction.

 ## What it does

 The user selects one of five output scopes.
 When offering this menu, the Skill gives each option a concise function description in the user's primary language: